Traditional Chinese Timed Text Style Guide

 - Do not mix Western Arabic numerals with Chinese number characters:

-- Use Arabic numerals for apartment numbers, street numbers, phone numbers, measurements, chapter numbers, monetary amounts, page numbers, addresses, time, flight numbers, dates.
+- Use Arabic numerals for apartment numbers, street numbers, phone numbers, measurements, chapter numbers, page numbers, addresses, time, flight numbers, dates.

 - Do not use Western Arabic numbers for days of the week: